 American Equity Life has entered into two reinsurance transactions with Hannover Life Reassurance Company of America, ("Hannover"), which are treated as reinsurance under statutory accounting practices and as financial reinsurance under accounting principles generally accepted in the United States, ("GAAP").
 Hannover has received a financial strength rating of "A+" from A.M.
 Best Company.
 The first transaction became effective November 1, 2002 (the "2002 Hannover Transaction") and the second transaction became effective September 30, 2003 (the "2003 Hannover Transaction").
 The agreements for these transactions include a coinsurance segment and a yearly renewable term segment reinsuring a portion of death benefits payable on certain annuities issued from January 1, 2002 to December 31, 2002 (2002 Hannover Transaction) and issued from January 1, 2003 to September 30, 2003 (2003 Hannover Transaction).
-The coinsurance segments provide reinsurance to the extent of 6.88% (2002 Hannover Transaction and 13.41% (2003 Hannover Transaction) of all risks associated with our annuity policies covered by these reinsurance agreements.
+The coinsurance segments provide reinsurance to the extent of 6.88% (2002 Hannover Transaction) and 13.41% (2003 Hannover Transaction) of all risks associated with our annuity policies covered by these reinsurance agreements.
 The 2002 Hannover Transaction provided \$29.8 million in net statutory surplus benefit during 2002 and the 2003 Hannover Transaction provided \$29.7 million in net statutory surplus benefit during 2003.
 The statutory surplus benefits provided by these agreements were reduced by \$13.1 million in 2004 and \$6.8 million in 2003.
-The remaining statutory surplus benefit under these agreements were reduced by \$13.1 million in 2004 and \$6.8 million in 2007 - \$13.2 million; 2008 - \$6.2 million.
+The remaining statutory surplus benefit under these agreements will be reduced in the following years as follows: 2005-\$11.6 million; 2006-\$12.4 million; 2007-\$13.2 million; 2008-\$6.2 million.
 Risk charges attributable to the 2003 and 2002 Hannover Transactions of \$2.2 million, \$1.6 million and \$0.2 million were incurred during 2004, 2003 and 2002, respectively.